lightning/bolts/07-routing-gossip.md

 This encoding is also used for arrays of other types (timestamps, flags, ...), and specified with an `encoded_` prefix.
 For example, `encoded_timestamps` is an array of timestamps than can be either compressed (with a `1` prefix) or uncompressed (with a `0` prefix).

+An empty encoded data buffer always decodes to an empty array, no matter what the encoding type is set to.

 Note that a 65535-byte zlib message can decompress into 67632120 bytes<sup>[2](#reference-2)</sup>, but since the only valid contents are unique 8-byte values, no more than 14 bytes can be duplicated